18F/vote-gov-ux/Background and Process/research-plan-template.md

 * If **Yes** - Continue
 * If **No** - Thank them for their time and excuse yourself.

 Thank you again for agreeing to participate.
-I will be moderating this session and you will notice others joining the session as well.
+I will be moderating this session and you will notice others joining the session, as well.
 They are observing the session and taking notes to ensure we don’t miss anything.

 With your permission, we will be audio taping these sessions.
 The information that is captured will only be used for evaluation, research and training purposes and will not be shared outside of the project team.
 Is it OK for me to begin recording now?